Joe Bugel: Houston Oilers

 Bugel joined the Houston Oilers in the same capacity in 1977.
 During his four seasons with the Oilers, the team set records in rushing and passing.
 His offensive line was also instrumental in the Oilers' 1979 playoff upset over the San Diego Chargers, led by Dan Fouts.
 Working without Earl Campbell, Bugel's line, led by All-Pro tackle Leon Gray, made one-playoff-game heroes out of the likes of Rob Carpenter, Ronnie Coleman, Gifford Neilsen and Boobie Clark.

 Washington Redskins

 In his first stint with the Washington Redskins (1981–1989), he began as the Redskins offensive coordinator in 1981 and was promoted to assistant head coach in 1983.
 In 1982, he started to develop "The Hogs"—the nickname he penned for his offensive line unit during the Redskins' 1982 training camp.
 Bugel developed the dominating "Hogs" offensive line that included stalwarts Russ Grimm, Joe Jacoby, Mark May, Jeff Bostic, George Starke and others.
 Under Bugel's direction, the Redskins scored a then-NFL record 541 points (1983), had four 1,000-yard rushers, one 4,000-yard passer and nine 1,000-yard receivers.
 Overall, he participated in three Super Bowls, six conference championships and 24 playoff contests.
 Washington won two of its three Super Bowls (XVII, XXII) while Bugel was on coach Joe Gibbs' staff.

 Phoenix Cardinals

-Bugel served as head coach of the Phoenix Cardinals from 1990 to 1993.